 Upon receiving a formal complaint, the Compliance Officer will consider whether any action should be taken in the investigatory phase to protect the complainant from further harassment or retaliation including but not limited to a change of class schedule, or possibly a change of school.
 In making such a determination, the Compliance Officer should consult the complainant to assess his agreement to any action deemed appropriate.
-If the complainant is unwilling to consent to any change that is deemed appropriate by the Compliance Officer, the Compliance Officer may still take whatever actions he deems appropriate in consultation with the Superintendent and/or Board Attorney.
+If the complainant is unwilling to consent to any change that is deemed appropriate by the Compliance Officer, the Compliance Officer may still take whatever actions he deems appropriate in consultation with the Region Office and/or Board Attorney.

 Within two (2) business days of receiving a formal complaint, the Compliance Officer will inform the individual alleged to have engaged in the harassing conduct, hereinafter referred to as the "respondent", that a complaint has been received.
-The respondent will be informed about the nature of the allegations and a copy of these administrative procedures and the Board's anti-harassment policy shall be provided to the respondent at that time.
+The respondent will be informed about the nature of the allegations and a copy of these administrative procedures and the school's anti-harassment policy shall be provided to the respondent at that time.
 The respondent must also be informed of the opportunity to submit a written response to the complaint within five (5) business days.

 Within five (5) business days of receiving the complaint, the Compliance Officer or a designee will initiate a formal investigation to determine whether the complainant has been subject to offensive conduct/harassment.
-A principal will not conduct an investigation unless directed to do so by the Compliance Officer.